 Services

-The Study Design and Molecular Epidemiology Core provides to its users expertise in experimental design implementation, statistical analysis of research projects, and linkages to the resources of the nationally-known Laboratory for Clinical Biochemistry Research to support translation of basic science findings to epidemiologic or clinical trial settings and to scale and engage epidemiological and clinical research findings to large populations and outcomes research settings.
+The Study Design and Molecular Epidemiology Core provides to its users expertise in experimental design implementation, statistical analysis of research projects, and linkages to the resources of the nationally-known Laboratory for Clinical Biochemistry Research (LCBR) to support translation of basic science findings to epidemiologic or clinical trial settings and to scale and engage epidemiological and clinical research findings to large populations and outcomes research settings.

 • Experimental design and implementation